Suburbanites are voting and that’s good news for Joe Biden

 She waited until the last minute.
 And she voted for Biden.

 Mascaro reported from Washington.
-Associated Press writers Angelicki Kastanis in Washington, Matt Barakat in McLean, Virginia, Alan Suderman in Chesterfield, Virginia., Nick Riccardi in Centennial, Colorado, and Gary Robertson in Cary, North Carolina, contributed to this report.
+Associated Press writers Angeliki Kastanis in Washington, Matthew Barakat in McLean, Virginia, Alan Suderman in Chesterfield, Virginia, Nick Riccardi in Centennial, Colorado, and Gary Robertson in Cary, North Carolina, contributed to this report.

 Catch up on the 2020 election campaign with AP experts on our weekly ``Ground Game’’ politics podcast